obiwanjacobi/vst.net/Source3/Code/ComWrapperGen/readme.md

 Attempt to auto generate all the code for implementing COM wrappers for a set of annotated managed COM interface representations.

-When the code works, we'll make a Roslyn Source Generator.
+When the code works, we'll make a Roslyn Source Generator. (what is a common model?)

 There are several parts that make up a COM wrappers implementation.